d-schmidt/hearthscan-bot/README.md

 copy credentials.py.example credentials.py
 python3 test.py
 ```
-To run the full tests, prepare out your `credentials.py` and start tests with `python3 test.py online`.
+To run the full tests, prepare your own `credentials.py` and start tests with `python3 test.py online`.
 The test creates a `test.log`.

 ## Running the bot